Bullying - New Study and Tips to Help Kids Through It.

 Kindness, patience, and invitations to be friends are often far more effective in restoring friendship than aggressive practices, and as we strategies it will be useful to guide our children toward these types of mutually beneficial responses.

-Hi, I'm Bruce Sullivan and welcome to Red Hot Relationships.
+Hi, I'm Bruce Sullivan and welcome to my free resources website.
 We are here to help you have happy, healthy and thriving relationships!
 Thanks for stopping by and enjoy the journey.
 Bruce Sullivan.